 But not all hope is lost.
 This November, work began at Bannock Point (south of Silverton Village) to test a model for ‘agroforestry’.
 Agroforestry combines community-based forestry and agriculture through intentional planning.
 The aim is to work with the local landscape and plant valuable food crops that strengthen local food security and are both drought and wildfire resistant.
-In this case, a mixture of native and non-native plants, such as salmonberries and walnut trees, will be planted among trees in an area that has been previously thinned to reduce wildfire risk.
+This will happen among trees in an area that has been previously thinned to reduce wildfire risk.
 Creating a community asset capable of generating social, nutritional, and economic value will provide incentives and resources to make the site more fire-resistant and reduce the need for future wildfire treatment.

 According to Gerald Cordeiro, Forest Development Manager for Kalesnikoff, agroforests also hold immense promise to improve the carbon balance of forests in the Columbia Basin.

 “By selecting our species carefully, reducing emissions from wildfires, and using excess biomass to enhance soil health and carbon storage, these kinds of sites can support our climate change mitigation efforts.
 We believe this is a scalable model that can have a measurable positive impact on our communities,” says Cordeiro.

 The project is on tenure held by SIFCo, a non-profit community cooperative managing Slocan Valley forests to advance climate change adaptation, community resiliency, ecosystem-based management and economic diversification.